 What’s worked in the past?
 What hasn’t?

 The last major update to the comprehensive plan occurred in 2010.
 You can check out that plan here.
 It included many good ideas such as managing growth sustainably, preserving rural land, and creating recreational opportunities, especially in rural areas.
 These are excellent goals, but the plan had very few strategies for attaining these goals, which has left many of them unfulfilled.
 With the One Berkeley 2020 Comprehensive Plan, we must build off these goals by including more specific details about how they will be achieved.

 The Conservation League has been working with citizens, county staff, and elected officials to determine what the most pressing needs are for Berkeley County, and working internally to devise some strategies about how those can be addressed.
 Here are a few ideas we think Berkeley County needs to include in the One Berkeley 2020 Comprehensive Plan:

-– Refine the Preferred Growth Area to protect rural lands and natural resources
+– Refine the Principal Growth Area to protect rural lands and natural resources

 – Establish dedicated funding for conservation and recreation

 – Enhance protections of the Francis Marion National Forest with rural zoning and prescribed burn and smoke easements

 – Maintain buffers to prepare for inland marsh migration

 – Establish a program to assist with maintenance and upkeep of wells in rural areas